-Funding is required to sustain our weekly "Welcome Centre" which we have initiated for our mentally distressed Clients.
-At the Centre we conduct activities that allow expression, interaction and building of self-esteem.
-We do this through counselling sessions, vocational classes, creative art & music therapy, yoga and outdoor activities.
-We also, include family members & carers to be their support system.
-We conduct regular home visits with the help of our Team and young volunteers.
+We require funding to sustain our weekly "Welcome Centre" which we initiated for our mentally distressed Clients.
+At the Centre we conduct activities that allow them the freedom of expression, interaction and building of self-esteem.
+We do this through counselling sessions, vocational classes, creative art and music therapy, yoga and outdoor activities.
+We also include their family & carers to be their support system.
+Our Team and Volunteers conduct regular home visits to motivate them.

-By providing a "Welcome Centre" which includes free counselling sessions & creative therapy classes that engage the clients, their carers & family members.
-By giving their family members space to express their anxieties and seek solutions to their problems.
-And mainly, by negotiating affordable treatments, both at government & private hospitals.
+By providing a 'Welcome Centre' which includes free counselling sessions and creative therapy classes that engage the Clients, their Carers & family members.
+By giving their family members space to express their anxieties and seek solutions for their problems.
+And by negotiating affordable treatments at both government and private hospitals.

 Provision of treatment along with family support to Clients from 10 communities, gradually expanding outside of Kathmandu Valley.
 Teaching them income generating skills beneficial to both them and their families.
 Establishing a basket fund tfor treatment o supplement family resources.
 Engaging the community, especially the youth, in raising awareness about mental health.
 And by facilitating capacity building opportunities through volunteering.